canjs/can-queues/doc/methods/logStack.md

-	fn,      // The function that was run context, // The context (`this`) the function was called on args,    // The arguments the function was passed meta,    // Additional information about the task
+	fn,      // The function that was run context, // The context (`this`) the function was called on args,    // The arguments the function was passed meta    // Additional information about the task
 }
 ```